 Dr Alya Khan is Senior Lecturer in Health Ethics in the School of Social Professions and the School of Human Sciences at London Met.
 Alya has a BA(Hons) and an MPhil in Philosophy from University College London, where she specialised in ethics and political philosophy and wrote her dissertation on gender and political obligation; her PhD In Philosophy from Birkbeck College London investigates conceptualisations of personal autonomy, with a focus on relational and feminist accounts of autonomy.
 Currently, she leads on applied ethics teaching in the two Schools, with a focus on healthcare ethics and medical ethics in professional practice.
 Previously, she taught moral and political philosophy in the Department of Philosophy at London Met, as well as philosophy courses at The City Literary Institute and at Birkbeck College’s Department for Continuing Education.
 She is on the executive committee of the Society for Women in Philosophy, UK, and is a member of the International Network of Feminist Approaches to Bioethics, amongst other affiliations.

-She has developed and teaches undergraduate and postgraduate modules in Healthcare Ethics, Bioethics and Ethical Issues in Biomedical Science to a wide range of social science and life science students, many of whom are preparing for professional roles in healthcare practice, biomedical and genetic research, and public health policymaking.
-She also designed and teaches a postgraduate module in Gender & Human Rights on the MA/LLM in Human Rights and Social Justice.
+Alya is a Course Leader for BSc Health and Social Care.
+She has developed and teaches undergraduate and postgraduate modules in Healthcare Ethics, Ethics and Research in Professional Contexts, Bioethics, and Ethical Issues in Biomedical Sciences to a wide range of students, many of whom are preparing for professional roles in healthcare practice, biomedical and genetic research, and public health management and policymaking.
+Alya supervises undergraduate and postgraduate research projects in both Schools.

 Senior Lecturer in Health Ethics